mdlacasse/Owl/src/owlplanner/cli/README.md

 case_drawdowncalc-comparison-1 drawdowncalc-com...   ✗None
 ```

-The listing shows the file name, plan name and Household Financial Plan file (timeListsFile) associated with each plan.
+The listing shows the file name, case name, and the Household Financial Profile associated with each case.

-✓ indicates that the Household Financial Plan file listed in the OWL Plan file exists.
+✓ indicates that the Household Financial Profile listed in the Owl case file exists.
-✗ indicates that the Household Financial Plan file was not found.
+✗ indicates that a Household Financial Profile file was not found.
-Plans with `None` have no HFP (e.g., test cases). *edited values* can appear when a case was edited in the UI; download the HFP workbook for reproducibility.
+Case files with HFP set to `None` have no HFP (e.g., test cases). *edited values* can appear when a case was edited in the UI; download the HFP workbook for reproducibility.

-To run an OWL plan file, use the `run` command followed by the plan file name:
+To run an Owl case file, use the `run` command followed by the case file name:

 ```bash
 ❯ owlcli run examples/Case_kim+sam-spending